Strategy is not a luxury for SMEs

 I’m by no means saying that sales aren’t important for SMEs, of course they are!
 But sales with no direction or strategy are hard to build and impossible to scale.
 Sales and marketing aren’t alternative options, but rather should sit side by side, one powering the other.

-What we need to remember is why that entrepreneur started the business in the first place.
+What we need to remember is why an entrepreneur starts a business in the first place.
 They may well have had some doors slammed in their face at the beginning and they may well have worked in their garden shed through to the early hours on many occasions.
 It’s this passion for why they’re doing what they’re doing that builds a brand – not the scramble to sell more widgets.
-While I completely appreciate many of Colin’s views, I have to disagree on this one.
 Our industry – and the make-up of the UK economy – has changed and is changing rapidly, so textbooks and theoretical models only go so far.
 Gen Z fully expects to be entrepreneurs, to have multiple income streams from diverse interests, and they have personal brand strategies to achieve those goals.

-So whether you’re a 15 year old YouTuber or an SME with 20 years of experience and 200 staff, if you have a well-defined brand and a growth focused marketing strategy, you will not only have a passion that gets you out of bed every morning, but a clear direction of travel; and this is a very exciting place to be.
-As an entrepreneur there is no time or money to waste, so get that strategy right and focus on it – that way the sales will follow!
+So whether you’re a 15-year-old YouTuber or an SME with 20 years of experience and 200 staff, as long as you have a well-defined brand and a growth-focused marketing strategy, you’ll not only have a passion that gets you out of bed every morning, but a clear direction of travel; and this is a very exciting place to be.
+As an entrepreneur there’s no time or money to waste, so get that strategy right and focus on it – that way the sales will follow.